QuentinFuxa/postgres-chat/README.md

 - **🧠 Sophisticated SQL Execution**:  Runs multi-step queries with pgvector embeddings for semantic search and filtering.

+- **✍️ Create Data Entry**:  Generates a structured JSON representation ready for insertion into your PostgreSQL database

-- **📊 Plotly Graph Generation**: Helps transform free-form text “drafts” into structured objects (e.g., JSON) for database insertion.
+- **📊 Plotly Graph Generation**: Transforms query results or free-form text inputs into interactive visualizations using Plotly

 ## Installation